Skip to content

 Eligibility

-Eligible projects include scholarly research and other types of projects that represent significant contributions to the applicant’s discipline.
-These projects must meet the standards of professional and academic achievement recognized by the tenure and promotion guidelines set forth by CUNY.
+Eligible projects include scholarly research and other initiatives that represent significant contributions to the applicant’s discipline.
+These projects must meet the standards of professional and academic achievement recognized by CUNY’s tenure and promotion guidelines.
 In addition to scholarly research and publication, examples of eligible projects include professional-level (a) writing and publication of creative/journalistic works, (b) creation and performance/exhibition of works of the fine arts or music, (c) writing and production of works of theater, (d) creation and implementation of public initiatives that serve the social good and are specifically relevant to the applicant’s academic disciplines.
+Funding will be considered for project start-up costs, research or other project assistance, re-assigned time, essential equipment, production expenses, travel, manuscript preparation costs, and submission or other relevant fees.

 Description of Awards